Bunbury – Local’s Travel Guide including the Best 17 Things to do in 2023

-There are a few walks you can take your dog on, including forest and waterside.
+You can take your dog on a few walks, including forest and waterside.

 This walk in South Bunbury takes you along crushed limestone paths through the sand dunes in the Maidens Reserve.
 Along the way, you can stop at the lookouts for sweeping views of the ocean and city.

 Manea Park is an excellent place to view the beautiful wildflowers in spring.
 It is also a fantastic bush reserve that supports several threatened species, including the forest red-tailed black cockatoo and both native species of white-tailed black cockatoo.